kmajic/unix/README.md

 ### Work in progress! ###

-Just some common aliases I use in every environment
+Just some common aliases and repositories I use.
+To add the aliases, execute this from the command line (as root):

+curl https://raw.githubusercontent.com/kmajic/unix/master/bash | tee -a /etc/bashrc /etc/profile